All Chevening applications must be submitted through our online application system. Here's some tips on how to use it.

 If your application is progressed to the next stage of the process, you will be required to upload two reference letters to the online application system by the relevant deadline.* Please note that Chevening will not contact your referees to complete or upload references.
 It is the applicant’s responsibility to obtain and upload references on behalf of referees.

 At a later stage, the British embassy or high commission may contact your referees for verification.
 We advise all applicants to submit two references to the online application system prior to the deadline, and will only in exceptional circumstances accept references submitted in person to the embassy or high commission during interview.
 The British embassy or high commission in your home country may request that you bring original hard copies of your references with you to interview.
 You will receive further guidance on this if you are invited to interview.

 *If you are applying for a Chevening Fellowship, this deadline may not apply.
 You will be advised when you need to upload reference letters prior to your interview.

 Who can be a referee?

-Please select your referees carefully; they should be people who can comment on your general suitability to receive a Chevening Scholarship.
+Please select your referees carefully.
+They should be people who can comment on your general suitability to receive a Chevening Scholarship or Fellowship.
 Referees should be known to you, either in an academic or professional capacity.
 They should not be a relative or close personal friend.